 The frame format for the RTS frame is as defined in Figure 8-19 (RTS frame).

+The More Data bit in an RTS is set to 1 to indicate that the DATA MPDUs that are intended to be transmitted within the coverage of the NAV that is set by the DUR field of this RTS will be carried in a PPDU that either has:

+A value of TXVECTOR parameter FORMAT of VHT and a value of TXVECTOR parameter CH_BANDWIDTH of CBW160 or CBW80+80

+Or

+A value of TXVECTOR parameter FORMAT of TVHT and a value of TXVECTOR parameter CH_BANDWIDTH of TVHT_4W or TVHT_2W+2W

 The RA field of the RTS frame is the address of the STA, on the WM, that is the intended immediate recipient of the pending individually addressed Data, Management, or Control frame.